jweeks2023/CompilerStudy/DevDiary.md

 ## Setting up Pass-Writing Environment
 My plan with this is simple: in WSL I will pull this repo and work within it, compiling LLVM from source and writing all my passes in this.
 From there I will link to my additions to this in the other deliverable folders as they come.

+Update: I used the guide provided by LLVM Tutor, but while I was able to install it, I wasn't able to get the test thing working due to an error with lit.
+More research needed before my setup will be ready to go.